 Keeping Seniors Safe in the Bathroom

-Having poor muscle strength and balance is commonly associated with increased risk in the bathroom.
-Someone with a history of falls has an even greater risk of falling again.
-In the bathroom, this can occur when stepping into and exiting the tub or shower; using towel bars, sink tops, or other objects for balance when walking; and sitting down and getting up from the toilet.
+As we age, reduced muscle strength and balance can make falls more common, and those with a history of falls have an even greater risk of falling again.
+In the bathroom, this can occur when stepping into and exiting the tub or shower; when reaching for a towel bar, sink top, or other objects for balance when walking; and when sitting down and getting up from the toilet.

-Installing safety features in the bathroom can reduce the risk of falling.
-When renovating a bathroom for a senior’s safety, consider the options below.
+Installing safety features in the bathroom can reduce the risk, and there are many options available:

 For the shower and tub:

-- Install grab bars.
+- Install grab bars or a tension pole.
 Towel bars are great for holding towels but aren’t built to support weight.
-Install slip-resistant grab bars in easy-to-reach places to help support balance when entering and exiting the shower or tub.
-Choose ones that are color contrasted from the wall for visibility, and securely fixed to the studs of the wall for adequate support.
-Look at the spots the senior normally holds onto when entering or exiting, and place the grab bars there.
+Installing slip-resistant grab bars to help support balance when entering and exiting the shower or tub can help.
+Seniors should choose bars that are color contrasted from the wall for visibility, and ensure they are securely fixed to the studs of the wall for adequate support.

-- Use a shower chair.
+- Using a shower chair.
 A shower chair can provide stability for balance and be a resting place for those who can’t stand for long periods of time.
 A good shower chair has rubber tips on the legs to prevent sliding.
-Use with a hand-held shower head, and the senior can remain seated.
+Also, installing a hand-held shower head allows those with balance issues to shower while seated.

-- Try a bath transfer bench.
-A bath bench eliminates the problem of stepping in and out of the tub.
-Users can safely get by sitting down on the bench outside of the tub, then sliding over safely into the tub, eliminating the need to step over a bathtub wall.
+- Using a bath transfer bench.
+A bath transfer bench eliminates the problem of stepping in and out of the tub.
+Users can sit on the bench outside of the tub then slide into the tub, eliminating the need to step over a bathtub wall.

 For slippery surfaces:

 - Add non-slip mats.
-Having a non-slip rubber mat (or decals) on the floor of the shower or tub as well as a non-slip rug on the floor for stepping out helps seniors to feel more stable.
-Stepping onto a towel is not sufficient, as a towel can easily slip under the feet.
-A non-slip rug in front of the toilet and by the sink, or in any place that there is a risk of water making the floor slick.
+Having a non-slip rubber mat (or decals) on the floor of the shower or tub as well as a non-slip rug on the floor can help prevent slips.
+A non-slip rug should be placed in front of the toilet, by the sink, or in any place that there is a risk of water making the floor slick.

 - Add non-slip adhesive strips.
 These can be placed on the top of sink edges to guard against hand slippage if these surfaces are used for balance support.

 - Use a raised toilet seat.
-Seniors may have difficulty lowering themselves down to sit on a low toilet seat and rising to a standing position safely, due to lack of arm and leg strength and balance.
-A raised toilet seat that raises toilet seat height by 3-4 inches reduces squatting.
+For seniors that have difficulty lowering themselves down to sit on a low toilet seat and rising to a standing position, a raised toilet seat adds 3-4 inches of height, which reduces squatting.